HomeDing/HomeDing/examples/DevDing/README.md

-# IoT Board System
+# HomeDing Library

-The IoT Board System enables building IoT Devices using ESP8266 boards.
+The HomeDing Library enables building IoT Devices using ESP8266 boards.

 **This is WORK in PROGRESS - no first version yet.**

-The IoT Board System enables building IoT Devices (here called Things in short) using ESP8266 based boards.
+The HomeDing Library enables building IoT Devices (here called Things in short) using ESP8266 based boards.
 It is a complete ecosystem of the required internal functionality of a Thing (called the Elements) together with a Web Server implementation that runs a small IDE (Integrated Development Environment) that allows changing and redefining the function of a thing by using a web browser only.

 Especially it is running completely on it’s own and doesn’t require any cloud system and is only exchanging data defined by the configuration- (it optionally can interact with some of the Cloud systems)